Angiomyolipoma: Epidemiology

-Angiomyolipomas are the most common benign tumor of the kidney, and are found either in patients with Tuberous Sclerosis or sporadically.
+Angiomyolipomas are the most common benign tumour of the kidney, and are found either in patients with tuberous sclerosis or sporadically.
 About 80–90% of cases are sporadic, and these are most commonly found in middle-aged women.

 In patients with TSC, a longitudinal study found 80% will have some form of renal lesion by around 10 years of age.
-Of these, 75% are Angiomyolipomas and 17% are cysts.
-The Angiomyolipomas increased in size in around 60% of these children.
+Of these, 75% are angiomyolipomas and 17% are cysts.
+The angiomyolipomas increased in size in around 60% of these children.
 An autopsy study and TSC clinic survey found a prevalence of 67 and 85%, respectively, for patients with TSC.
 Both genders are affected equally.